medialab/xan/docs/cmd/filter.md

     xan filter --help

 filter options:
+    -f, --evaluate-file        Read evaluation expression from a file instead.
+    -v, --invert-match         If set, will invert the evaluated value.
+    -l, --limit <n>            Maximum number of rows to return.
+Useful to avoid downstream buffering some times (e.g. when searching for very few rows in a big file before piping to `view` or `flatten`).
+                               Does not work when parallelizing.
     -p, --parallel             Whether to use parallelization to speed up computations.
                                Will automatically select a suitable number of threads to use based on your number of cores.
 Use -t, --threads if you want to indicate the number of threads yourself.
     -t, --threads <threads>    Parellize computations using this many threads.
 Use -p, --parallel if you want the number of threads to be automatically chosen instead.
-    -v, --invert-match         If set, will invert the evaluated value.
-    -l, --limit <n>            Maximum number of rows to return.
-Useful to avoid downstream buffering some times (e.g. when searching for very few rows in a big file before piping to `view` or `flatten`).
-                               Does not work when parallelizing.

 Common options:
     -h, --help               Display this message